 If you’re new to SEO, link building, and the world of search engines, I’m writing this post for you.

-You’re here because you want to know why organic search engine traffic matters so much, but you’re not clueless.
+You’re here because you want to know why organic search traffic matters so much, but you’re not clueless.

 You know search engines are important– you use them every day.